MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 Adding control variables
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Control variables are variables that will control the outcomes of our objective values.
-You can use ``add_control`` to specify the path, type, and bounds as shown below.
+You can use :meth:`~apsimNGpy.optimizer.single.ContinuousVariable.add_control` to specify the path, type, and bounds as shown below.

 .. code-block:: python